 The taste and smell of oregano is determined by carvacrol (spicy and bitter), thymol (thyme), myrcene (peppery) and sabinene.
-The latter provides the sweet tones.
+The latter provides the sweet notes.

-As strange as that may sound, oregano is not only suitable for savory dishes but also for use in sweet dishes, even in ice cream or yogurt.
-A favorite application, however, is oregano in combination with garlic and lemon, for example as a seasoning for (fatty) lamb, and on or in egg dishes.
+As strange as it may sound, oregano is not only suitable for savory dishes but also for sweet dishes, even in ice cream or yoghurt.
+A favorite use, however, is oregano in combination with garlic and lemon, for example as a seasoning for (fatty) lamb, and on or in egg dishes.

-Don't add dried oregano until the last minute.
+Add dried oregano at the last minute.
 The best time to add dried herbs is no more than ten minutes before the end of a preparation.
-That is enough to allow the leaves to absorb moisture again and to transfer the flavor to the dish.
+This is sufficient for the leaves to absorb moisture again and to transfer the flavor to the dish.

-Did you know that the taste of these dried herbs comes out best when you let the herbs absorb moisture in oil for a while, so that they can transfer their taste to the oil?
+Did you know that the flavor of these dried herbs is best achieved when you let the herbs absorb moisture in oil for a while, so that they can transfer their flavor to the oil?
 Then you cook with this aromatic oil.

-- 100% dried leaf (zipped) of the Origanum vulgare - wild
+- 100% dried leaves (zipped) of the Origanum vulgare - wild

 - origin: Greece (Crete)